 All students enrolled in distance learning courses must have access to equipment (desktop or laptop computer, Internet, a webcam, and mic) that meets minimum technology specifications.
 Consult the IT Service Desk site for Recommended Hardware.
 Student IDs will be obtained online via webcam; instructions will be sent to each student’s official MU email account upon admission to a distance learning program.
 Additional student resources, including technology recommendations, are also available on the Student Resources webpage.

 The following programs are completely online in which students may obtain all required courses via distance-delivery:

-- MS, Adult & Continuing Education with areas of emphasis in;
+- MA, Counseling with areas of emphasis in:

 - MA, Leadership Studies with areas of emphasis in: